+Wood from forests were genetically modified trees are planted; Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
 Enviva requires all suppliers to sign an annual Master Wood Supply Agreement.
 Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
 Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.
 ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine if compulsory labor exists the supply area.
 This document uses many if the same sources as the FSC US CWNRA.
 Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure Enviva is aware of changes in the supply base area.
 As with the FSC US CWNRA the review determine laws and enforcement does exist to prevent compulsory labor in the supply base area.
 Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment and revisions to the Master Wood Purchase Agreement.
-Conclusion Analysis of Enviva's sourcing practices confirms the existence of appropriate laws and regulations prohibiting compulsory labor. a.
+Conclusion Analysis of Enviva's sourcing practices confirms the existence of appropriate laws and regulations prohibiting compulsory labor.
+Means of Verification a.
 Preamble citations b.
 Federal and State web sites c.
 FSC US CWNRA d.
-Enviva HR policies and procedures Means of Verification e.
+Enviva HR policies and procedures e.
 ENV-COC-03 Controlled Wood Risk Assessment f.
 Master Wood Purchase Agreement g.
 ILO US Ratified Conventions h.
 United States Code i.
 United States Department of Labor j.
 World Bank Governance Index Evidence Reviewed All means of verification reviewed Risk Rating X Low Risk ☐ Specified Risk ☐ Unspecified Risk at RA